robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 - and moreover, the common sense is very limited in time forecasting also.
 Providing an example which fit this case: as soon as the candidate will be the new president in charge, his living and health will be strongly under the control of anyone who is part of the system that he wish to reform with his opinion

-- the candidate opinion is not his opinion but the silly idea of an Italian university professor of Economics that wonder to win a Nobel prize for having saved a rootly-rotten system by itself – another [segretamente] drag queen which is going to make as much damage as the dynamite invented by Nobel – mixing the idea that “words alone” (aka fairy tales) can change reality when used in politics because consensus can achieve miracles (aka stupidity is supposedly unlimited, but in doing disasters not in doing good).
+- the candidate opinion is not his opinion but the silly idea of an Italian university professor of Economics that wonder to win a Nobel prize for having saved a rootly-rotten system by itself – another yet-to-be-discovered drag queen who is going to make as much damage as the dynamite invented by Nobel – mixing the idea that “words alone” (aka fairy tales) can change reality when used in politics because consensus can achieve miracles (aka stupidity is supposedly unlimited, but in doing disasters not in doing good).
 I know because I am the one who triggered that insane personality to act as he is acting

 - which gave me the chance to wrote this piece of literature for hopefully the posterity whatever they will be human or anything else survived to our madness or who will evolves or arrives after our “happy ending”.
 However, even supposing to have addressed all of these properly let me highlight few but relevant points: